 Photo: Kavurisgs / Wikimedia Commons

 This place is of utmost importance as it combines science with religion.
 Kurukshetra Panorama and Science Centre is located near Sri Krishna Museum and is the main centre of attraction for all history enthusiasts.
 There is a life-like panorama of the war of Kurukshetra, known as the Mahabharata War.
-The depictions justify the war by giving scientific explanations.
+This museum is should be on your Kururkshetra tourist places list for your next trip here.
 Kurukshetra Panorama and Science Centre is a two-storied building and has a floor dedicated to ‘India: A Heritage in Science, Technology and Culture’ which is an exhibition.
 This exhibition talks about the Indian concept of the structure of atoms, properties of matter and geometry.

 Location: Pehowa Road, Dukh Bhanjan Colony, Kurukshetra, Haryana